 “Good Morning, Irma,” we chimed as we strolled past the King’s Arms Tavern in Colonial Williamsburg, Va.
 Better safe than sorry, we figured.
 No reason to tick off a ghost.

 Believers say Irma loved the King’s Arms Tavern and her job, and so she stays on, moving bowls around, closing doors, and causing playful mayhem.
 But she can have a darker side and she demands respect.
 To this day, staffers greet Irma with, “Good Morning” and “Good Night” when they open and close the tavern.
 They recommend travelers do the same.

 Before the 1990s, ghost tours were few and far between.
 But over the past 20 years, the industry has taken off.
 Bigger cities like New York, Los Angeles, and Philadelphia have jumped on the bandwagon, but the real action is in cities like Williamsburg that have a long history of bloody battles, disaster, and heartbreak.

 Ghost tours are structured like mainstream sightseeing tours, but offer an alternative experience for those looking for a unique mix of entertainment and education.
 Participants roam the city with a guide who spins tales of ghostly encounters connected to historical buildings.
 People want to get a little spooked, but mostly they want to have fun and learn a bit about the history of the buildings in their city of choice.

-One of these boys would climb a rope out of his third-story window each night, shed his “colonial” clothing, and run through the forest, returning before dawn.
+One of these boys would climb a rope out of his second-story window each night, shed his “colonial” clothing, and run through the forest, returning before dawn.
 One night he did not return, and it is said he died of a broken heart.
-Many witnesses claim to have seen his ghostrunning through the green in front of Brafferton Hall and heard the beating of tom-toms in the building.
+Many witnesses claim to have seen his ghost running through the green in front of Brafferton Hall and heard the beating of tom-toms in the building.